-As demand for secondaries talent rises to a pitched level, two senior secondaries professionals at Triago, David Markson and James Fish, left to take jobs elsewhere, according to affiliate title.
+As demand for secondaries talent rises to a pitched level, two senior secondaries professionals at Triago, David Markson and James Fish, left to take jobs elsewhere.

 Markson, a managing partner at Triago, will join Evercore’s secondaries advisory group, which has been the leader since last year in deal volume, sources said.
 It’s not clear where Fish, a partner in secondaries advisory at Triago, is going.
 A spokesperson for Evercore did not return a request for comment.